alexravenna/obsidian-notes-tech/Security/OAuth/OAuth 2.0.md

 - client ID/app ID
 - client secret/app secret
 - authorization code
-- access token: used by client for communication with resource server
+- [[access token]]: used by client for communication with resource server